backdrop-contrib/key/README.md

 (new Dotenv())->usePutenv()->bootEnv(BACKDROP_ROOT . '/../.env', 'dev', ['test'], TRUE);
 ```

-The Configuration, File and Environment provider plugins support storing the
-key with Base64 encoding.

 Key providers are plugins, so new providers can be defined easily.

-### Key input
+#### Base64 encoding

+The provider plugins support storing and retrieving the key with Base64 encoding.
+Base64 is used here to encode arbitrary bytes which are known to be safe to send
+without getting corrupted.

+## About key input

 When adding or editing a key, if the selected key provider accepts a
 key value, a key input is automatically selected, as defined by the key